pingcap/docs-cn/garbage-collection-overview.md

 > **Note:**
 >
-> In TiDB v2.1 or earlier versions, the Do GC step is implemented by TiDB sending requests to each Region.
-In v3.0 or later versions, you can modify the `tikv_gc_mode` to use the previous GC mechanism.
-For more details, refer to [GC Configuration](/garbage-collection-configuration.md#tikv_gc_mode).
+> Starting with TiDB 5.0, the Do GC step will always use the `DISTRIBUTED` gc mode.
+This replaces the earlier `CENTRAL` gc mode, which was implemented by TiDB servers sending GC requests to each Region.